-Target detection in SAR images is difficult because of large amounts of noise in image data.
+Target detection in SAR images is difficult because of large amount of noise in image data.
 Kreithen et al. (1993) used the polarimetric whitening filter and a CFAR detector to preprocess SAR images.
 After grouping sets of clustered pixels (potential targets) which were seemingly from the same targets, attribute values were generated for each of them and a quadratic distance for each potential target was calculated and compared to a threshold determined previously by experiments.
 Obviously, a single threshold is not so understandable or flexible as symbolic knowledge descriptions.
 Besides, determining which pixels came from a target or not and then grouping them is often difficult or impossible due to noise.
 Burl et al. (1994) used the matched filter technique to detect potential volcanoes in Venus SAR images.
 Matched filters for each kind of volcano were constructed from training volcano examples and then were applied to scan an image pixel by pixel to locate potential volcanoes.
 The matched filter is possibly subject to rotation, size and other vision condition changes.
 Further, using matched filter to scan a whole image and computing the degrees of match with each constructed filter is time-consuming.

 Application of machine learning techniques to target detection in images is relatively new.
 Rong and Bhanu (1996) adopted the reinforcement learning method.
 The training and testing were directly performed on raw FLIR (forward-looking infrared radar, not SAR) images without any transformation.
 They divided an image into many rectangulars which were the input unit to a learning system.
 Directly training and testing on raw data could consume more time and generate harder learning problems and dividing the image into small areas for training could lead to incompleteness of target information.
-Spence (1996) touched the problem of uncertain data in detection and devised some measurements for detection decision in neural network with which experiments were done on artificial problems.

-3 MIST METHODOLOGY
+3 MIST Methodology